-On July 25, 2017, the tribunal decided the arbitration in favor of Valores Mundiales and Consorcio Andino, by dismissing the jurisdictional objections raised by the Republic and concluding that the Venezuelan Government had violated provisions of the Investment Treaty.
+On July 25, 2017, the tribunal decided the arbitration in favor of Valores Mundiales and Consorcio Andino, by dismissing the jurisdictional objections raised by the Republic and concluding that the Republic had violated provisions of the Investment Treaty.
 According to the Award issued by the arbitration tribunal, the Republic must pay US\$430.4 million to Valores Mundiales and Consorcio Andino as damages resulting from its violation of certain provisions of the Investment Treaty, plus compound interest at Libor +2% since January 22, 2013 and until the Award's effective payment date.
-As of December 31, 2018, the award plus interest amounts to approximately US\$512 million.
-The arbitration tribunal also ordered the Republic to pay US\$5.9 million for legal expenses incurred by the Claimants during the arbitration.
-Both, the amount of the award plus interest and the legal expenses incurred by the Claimants, were not recorded since they are considered a contingent asset under IAS 37.
+As of December 31, 2019, the award plus interest amounts to approximately US\$537.5 million.
+The arbitration tribunal also ordered the Republic to pay US\$5.9 million for legal expenses incurred by the Claimants, were not recorded since they are considered a contingent asset under IAS 37.

 In the Award, the arbitration tribunal granted most of the Claimants' claims and concluded that the Republic had violated the Investment Treaty by (i) not granting a fair and equitable treatment to the Claimants' investments; (ii) adopting arbitrary measures that hindered the management and evolution of the Claimants' investments; and (iii) preventing the free transfer of funds related to the Claimants' investments.
-The arbitration tribunal dismissed the indirect expropriation claim submitted by the Claimants, since the tribunal deemed that said process has not been concluded as of this date, therefore, the Claimants retain their right to commence a new ICSID arbitration against the Republic if the latter continues with the enforcement of the Expropriation Decree.
+The arbitration tribunal dismissed the indirect expropriation claim submitted by the Claimants, since the tribunal considered, amongst other reasons, that the administrative expropriation procedure ordered by the Expropriation Decree had not been concluded and the special administrators appointed by the Republic did not exercised control over the companies in a substantial way.
+The Claimants retain their right to commence a new claim against the Republic if the latter continues with the enforcement of the Expropriation Decree.

-On November 22, 2017, the Republic filed before the ICSID a request for annulment of the Award issued by the arbitration tribunal and requested the stay of enforcement of the same while said action is pending resolution.
+On November 22, 2017, the Republic filed before the ICSID a request for annulment of the Award issued by the arbitration tribunal and the stay of enforcement of the same while said action is pending resolution.
 On December 7, 2017, ICSID registered the Republic's annulment request and provisionally stayed the enforcement of the Award.
-The Committee that will decide on the Award's annulment proceedings, was finally constituted on May 23, 2018.
+The Committee that will decide on the Award's annulment proceedings was finally constituted on May 23, 2018 ("Annulment Committee").